-just about the biggest in the whole state of take it from friends of W. McCauley.
-They telling him about Abileplendid VFW pool.
-Mclooking it over and awith them that it was Then he showed them the pool and all they could of to say as they surd the huge layout was "My ss and oh dear."
+HUGE swimming just about the biggest in the whole state of take it from friends of McCauley.
+They elling him about Abile endid VFW pool.
+Mc looking it over and awith them that it was Then he showed them the pool and all they could to say as they surd the huge layout was "My ess and oh dear."

-ACK FROM A most enjoycation trip are Mr. and Carl Lamb of the motor The trip took them the Chrysler factory on to New York City where took in the sights.
+K FROM A most enjoyation trip are Mr. and Carl Lamb of the motor The trip took them h the Chrysler factory to New York City where took in the sights.

-OUR TOWN was well represd in the Breckenridge golf ent over the weekend. oill made the championflight but lost in the first His trip was worth however, for he scored a ers in the tournament in Red Milner, Mr. Claude arn.
-Jack Milner and Mr. Cofer.
-They all went semi-finals.
-Mr. Cofer, erhaps others from her 4 compete in the Abilene ey this week end
+UR TOWN was well represin the Breckenridge golf ent over the weekend. made the championht but lost in the first His trip was worth owever, for he scored a in the tournament inded Milner, Mr. Claude n, Jack Milner and Mr Cofer.
+They all went emi-finals.
+Mr. Cofer, erhaps others from hera compete in the Abilen this week-end

-HE CISCO Country Club their dance of the season lay night with Leonard and his band providing nusic.
-It was a very splenaffair with the largest d of the year.
-The next danill be held on Labor Day h th
+CISCO Country Club ir dance of the season night with Leonard nd his band providing .
+It was a very splenair with the largest the year.
+The next danbe held on Labor Day bilene Christian llege Is In tton Business

-IS NOT our purpose here oast about the worth of advertising.
-But we can't the opportunity to report iccess that Mr. Clyde Baf White's Builders Supply ny had from an ad ir anday's Press.
-He orderad to offer three houses And he reports that a. m.
-Monday the last of three houses was sold.
+S NOT our purpose here about the worth of vertising.
+But we can't opportunity to report s that Mr. Clyde Ba-White's Builders Supply had from an ad in ay's Press.
+He orderto offer three houses And he reports that Monday the last of

-HAVE YOU noticed that your of The Daily Press looks these days?
-We've just lled new blankets on the ing press - at a cost of motor
+VE YOU noticed that your f The Daily Press looks these days?
+We've just d new blankets on the g press - at a cost of al co.